 At the Sutardja Center for Entrepreneurship & Technology we welcome many international students to our programs.
 But what happens after graduation?
 Our thanks to SCET mentor Nadia Yakoob for contributing the article below to help students understand options for staying in the U.S. after graduation to build a startup, work, or study.
 This article covers Optional Practical Training (OPT).
-If you are finished with OPT, and curious about how H-1B visas work, please see her next article in the series.
+Also read her other articles in the series to learn about the requirements for the H-1B visa and understanding the O-1 visa for individuals with extraordinary ability.

 There’s nothing more rewarding than putting your educational degree to practical use.
 This article is the first in a five part series of articles about U.S. visa options for living and work in the U.S. after graduating.